Class Of 2022 Academic Info

 Academic Bulletin (Course Catalog)

-The Academic Bulletin contains important information for all students which includes requirements for Majors, Minors, Area of Concentrations, and course descriptions.
+The Academic Bulletin contains important information for all students, including requirements for Majors, Minors, Area of Concentrations, and course descriptions.
 Students will also find Academic Policy information such as Grades, Honors, Dean’s List, and how to make changes to your schedule, just to name a few.

 Click to view the four-year Academic Calendar.